106305087/510_Lab/README.md

 #### Overview
 1. Create a world clock `app.py` that displays time in different locations around the world and displays UNIX Timestamp
-2. Create a GitHub Action that runs `bitcoin.py` every 30 min periodically
+2. Create a GitHub Action that runs `bitcoin.py` every 30 min periodically.
+The action file `blank.yml` is at the main branch, but it can control the action on the branch Lab4

 #### How to run
 streamlit run app.py